Easquel/WaveDM/README.md

 # WaveDM: Wavelet-Based Diffusion Models for Image Restoration

-#### This is the offifical implementation code for [WaveDM: Wavelet-Based Diffusion Models for Image Restoration](https://ieeexplore.ieee.org/abstract/document/10420512).
+#### This is the official implementation code for [WaveDM: Wavelet-Based Diffusion Models for Image Restoration](https://ieeexplore.ieee.org/abstract/document/10420512).

 ## Notes